66aadesh/40-SQL-Query-Questions-dvdrental-DB/README.md

 39. Retrieve the rental ID, customer ID, and staff ID of rentals that have the same rental date and return date.
 40. Retrieve the customer ID, first name, and last name of customers who have rented all films from a specific category.

-These practice questions cover a wide range of SQL concepts and will help you gain proficiency in working with the DVD rental database.